xaizko/minersHavenMacroV2/README.md

 - `SCAN_INTERVAL_SECONDS`: How often the scanner checks the pixel.
 - `SCAN_TOLERANCE`: How close the detected color must be to `TARGET_COLOR`.
 - `MONEY_DELAY_TIME`: Wait time used in the rebirth sequence before the next loadout click.
+- `WEBHOOK_URL`: Your webhook url.
+- `REGION`: The region in which your webhook screenshot will be taken

 ### Button Coordinates